-National Insurance and the UK state pension for migrants
+How does the UK state pension work for migrants?

-In this section, we explain various issues that migrants might come across in relation to the UK state pension.
+On this page, we explain various issues that migrants might come across in relation to the UK state pension.
 If you think you are eligible for a state pension from another country (not the UK), you will have to contact the pension authority in the relevant country.

 What is the UK state pension?

 For those reaching state pension age on or after 6 April 2016, there is a ‘new’ state pension in the UK.
 You can find out more about the new state pension on GOV.UK.
 You need 35 qualifying years' of National Insurance contributions (NIC) to get the full amount (however you should be able to get a pro-rata amount provided you have at least 10 qualifying years).